OverviewGeographical classification: Corsica - Corse > Bavella Massif > Tafunata di Paliri

 Tafunata di Paliri 1312 m

 Tafunata di Paliri is a three-cuspidate complex summit situated in the Paliri Chain and delimitated by two saddles: Foce Finosella on its Northern side and Foce Finosa on its Southern side.
 It’s showing two main faces right for climbing: the solemn and complex North-West Face and the sunny South-East face, overlooking the small shelter of Paliri.
 These two faces are pierced by a big hole - close to the summit – which gives the name to the peak: as a matter of fact in the Corsican dialect “tafunata” means “hole”.
 On the sunny South-East face - a 250 mt. high face – have been realized several climbing routes on excellent granite, nearby the fine milieu of the Paliri Hut, a bucolic and charmed place.
-Through this hut is transiting the GR 20, a long trail crossing the island from North-West to South-East.
+Through this little shelter is transiting the GR 20, a long trail crossing the island from North-West to South-East.
 The most frequented and classic routes on this face are “Maravigliosa”, “Aventuriers de l’Entresol”, “Sari”, “Traversata S-N” and “Normal Route”.
 The impressive North-West face is 500 mt. high, one of most high and severe in Bavella Massif; it dominates the San Petru stream and is well visible on the right of the road D268, when followed from Bavella to Solenzara.
 The most important routes on NW face are “Bettembourg Spur” and “Jean-Noel Roche Pillar”.